OpenAMP/open-amp/README.md

 *   `remoteproc/`
 *   `proxy/`

-OpenAMP system/machine support has been moved to libmetal, the system/machine layer in the `apps/` directory is for system application initialization, and resource table definition.
+OpenAMP system/machine support has been moved to libmetal.

 ### libmetal APIs used in OpenAMP
 Here are the libmetal APIs used by OpenAMP, if you want to port OpenAMP for your